 In addition to seeking help from the mentors below, you should also check with your professor and see if there are any resources available to you in the department in which the course is taught.

-Hey, my name is Brayden Jackson, and I am a junior in Chemical Engineering.
-I am a native of Starkville, MS with a love for traveling and concerts.
-Although when I am in Starkville, I enjoy racquetball with friends and trivia night at Gondoliers.
-Give me a shout if you have any questions.
+Hey there, I'm a senior in chemical engineering in my fifth year at MSU.
+I am native of Starkville, MS with a love for traveling and partying at concerts.
+Although when in Starkville, I enjoy tennis with friends and trivia night at Gondoliers.
+Give me a shout if you have any questions in your classes.